johnjansen/buffkit/README.md

 ### The "Hands-Off" Experiment

-We're deliberately taking a **hands-off approach** to the actual coding—spending all our time convincing and teaching the LLM, then leaving it entirely to write the code.
-We'll sanity check the system as a whole later.
-This will undoubtedly fail in several ways, but it's a necessary experiment.
+We're deliberately adopting a **hands-off approach** to implementation—investing all our effort in teaching and guiding the LLM, then leaving it entirely responsible for writing the code.
+We'll assess the system holistically afterward.
+This approach will inevitably fail in multiple ways, but these failures are essential learning opportunities.

-If we ever want to achieve a truly agentic engineer capable of delivering based on architecture or product requirements, we need to solve the fundamental challenge of conveying acceptance criteria—from loose specifications to detailed implementation plans, and everything in between.
-This requires constantly "bludgeoning" the LLM into doing what we want, the way we want it.
+To build truly autonomous AI engineers capable of delivering from architectural vision to working software, we must master the art of specification translation—converting loose requirements into detailed implementation plans across every level of abstraction.
+This demands persistent, methodical guidance of the LLM toward our desired outcomes and approaches.

-It's completely naive to think that basic rules and memory are sufficient.
-True thought and reasoning involve almost constant self-reflection, analogous comparison, and continual learning.
-This experiment pushes the boundaries of what's possible when we treat the AI as the primary implementer while humans focus entirely on specification, guidance, and architectural decision-making.
+The assumption that basic rules and memory suffice for complex reasoning is fundamentally flawed.
+Authentic thought and reasoning require continuous self-reflection, pattern recognition through analogical thinking, and adaptive learning from context.
+This experiment explores the outer limits of human-AI collaboration where the AI serves as primary implementer while humans concentrate exclusively on specification, guidance, and architectural stewardship.

 ---